 John Dunfield BBA, AIT – Vice President

-Graduate of the University of New Brunswick from the Business Administration program and Applied Information Technology at ITI, John has worked in Sales and IT for a variety verticals including Oil & Gas, Education, Advertising, Utilities and Healthcare for over 25 years.
-He has achieved numerous sales achievement awards at each company he has worked with including an eight time Presidents Club award winner and in the community as Volunteer of the Year.
+Graduate of the University of New Brunswick from the Business Administration program and Applied Information Technology at ITI, John has worked in Sales and IT for a variety of verticals including Oil & Gas, Education, Advertising, Utilities and Healthcare for over 30 years.
+He has achieved numerous sales achievement awards at each company he has worked with including an eight-time Presidents Club award winner and in the community as Volunteer of the Year.
 John is committed to the local community, having served as a coach in hockey, baseball, ball hockey and soccer, as well as serving on the Board of Minor Hockey as President and Vice-President for over 10 years.
 John also served as Cub Scout Leader for over 5 years and on the Board of the Sussex United Church.
-Suffering from his own allergy to certain shellfish John is keenly aware of the need for publicly available epinephrine auto injectors.
-His varied business background, community engagement and personal interest drive this need to share the experience of the Sussex Community Pilot.
+He most recently became a Master Distiller and is one of the founding owners of Sussex Craft Distillery.